 Philippe Magat confirms that this is now providing Hugotag with significant energy savings.

-Like its equally famous counterpart in Italy – Como – Lyon has historically been associated with silk fabric production, and all of Hugotag’s fabrics are still woven locally.
-Piece-dyeing was introduced in Lyon and became an industrial process in the mid-18th century and for a long time remained a speciality of the region.
+Like its equally famous counterpart in Italy — Como — Lyon has historically been associated with silk fabric production, and all of Hugotag’s fabrics are still woven locally.
+Piece-dyeing was introduced in Lyon and became an industrial process in the mid-18th century and for a long time remained a specialty of the region.
 Screen-printing is meanwhile sometimes known as ‘a la lyonnaise’ because Lyon is acknowledged as the first region to industrialize the process during this same period.

-And although there still remain other silk finishers in France, Hugotag is one of only two to carry out the ‘degumming’ of the silk fabrics using ‘Marseilles Soap’ – a chemical-free formulation based on 100% olive oil, developed long before the concept of sustainability was even known.
+And although there still remain other silk finishers in France, Hugotag is one of only two to carry out the ‘degumming’ of the silk fabrics using ‘Marseilles Soap’ — a chemical-free formulation based on 100-percent olive oil, developed long before the concept of sustainability was even known.

 “It’s a very specific treatment and because the fabric is so very delicate it’s very difficult to do on an industrial machine, but we can now do it successfully,” says Philippe Magat.
 “More than anything, however, zero defects are our objective, and this is something the new highly-automated and computerized Monforts line is allowing us to achieve.

-“We don’t need to run at high speeds, and average 15-20 metres per minute, because the priority is perfection.
+“We don’t need to run at high speeds, and average 15-20 meters per minute, because the priority is perfection.
 Our customers are very discerning and even the smallest of defects can result in returns, which we simply can’t afford to allow to damage our reputation.”

 The human touch